 Fees, financing and scholarships

-The tuition fee for participants entering the Masters in Finance in August 2015 is £40,435.
-This includes course materials for core and elective courses, many social events, registration and examination fees.
+Fees for the 2017 intake are £43,100.
+Fees include course materials for core and elective courses, many social events, registration and examination fees.
 Text books and living expenses are not included.

 Payment (full-time format)

-If you are offered a place on the full-time Masters in Finance you will be asked to pay a commitment fee of £1,800 about four weeks after the offer, and a second instalment of £11,675 about eight weeks after the offer.
-The balance will be due in mid July.
+If you are offered a place on the full-time Masters in Finance you will be asked to pay a commitment fee of £1,800 about four weeks after the offer, and a second instalment of £6,200 about eight weeks after the offer.
+The balance will be due in mid-July 2017.

 Payment (part-time format)

-Payment (part-time format) If you are offered a place, you will be asked to pay a commitment fee of £1,800 about four weeks after the offer.
-50% of the total fees (less the commitment fee) will be due in mid July 2015 with the remaining 50% due in mid July 2016.
+If you are offered a place on the part-time Masters in Finance, you will be asked to pay a commitment fee of £1,800 about four weeks after the offer.
+50% of the total fees (less the commitment fee) will be due in mid-July 2017 with the remaining 50% due in mid-July 2018.

 What do fees cover?